 Don’t Throw Stuff Away

-Just because something might get ripped or get a hole in it, or break whilst you’re away and you don’t have the materials to fix it there and then, it doesn’t mean you won’t be able to mend it when you get home.
+Just because something might get ripped, get a hole, or break whilst you’re away and you don’t have the materials to fix it there and then, it doesn’t mean you won’t be able to mend it when you get home.
 If you empty the shower gel bottle and can’t find a plastic bottle bank to recycle it, don’t just throw it away, ask at reception where the recycling can go or take it home to where you know the recycling options.
-By not just throwing stuff away you’re saving it from ending up in the landfill.
+Being responsible with your rubbish and not just throwing stuff away will save it from ending up in the landfill when it can be recycled.

 Think About Your Souvenirs and Holiday Keepsakes